IllinoisSocialMediaMacroscope/twitter_to_s3_firehose/README.md

 ### Command to start process on EC2 as a nohup job running in the background

-Added to the code set is a bash script to start the node js app running in the background on an EC2 server.
+Added to the code set is a bash script, run_twitter_stream_producer_app_w_nohup.sh, to start the node js app running in the background on an EC2 server.

 ```
+cd ~/applications/twitter_stream_producer_app
 sh run_twitter_stream_producer_app_w_nohup.sh
 ```